 -

-class Context(*args, **kwargs)
+class Context(*args, **kwargs)open_in_new -

 Dumb workaround for dict being unhashable by default.